 Here's what you need to know and what documents to bring with you before you apply for an Alabama marriage license.
 We recommend getting this legal aspect of your wedding out of the way about a month before your wedding date.

-Requirements may vary as each county in Alabama could have their own requirements.
-Congratulations and much happiness as you begin your lifetime journey together!
+Requirements may vary as each county in Alabama could have its own requirements.

 ID Requirement in Alabama: